This page was last updated on 5 April 2022.

 SUPREME COURT OF NSW

-From 4 April 2022 the Court will list up to four matters per floor for live, in-person hearings.
+The Court continues to list up to four matters per floor for live, in-person hearings.
 Unless notified otherwise by the Court, substantive hearings, contested motions and contested directions will be heard in person with staggered listing times.
 Should there be any difficulties (COVID related or otherwise), parties are able to make an application for the matter to be heard by telephone or AVL.

 Registrar's lists and uncontested matters in Judges' lists will continue to be heard by telephone or AVL.
 Where there are proposed consent orders, these should be sent through to the Associate to the relevant List Judge well in advance of any directions hearing.